Pokemon Card Scanner Apps Compared For TCG Collectors Today

 Best For Portfolio Tracking

 Collectr's App Store listing positions it as a portfolio manager for collectors.
-It says users can manage, track, and value raw, graded, and sealed cards, search and add products from a 200,000-plus product catalog, track market trends, and understand collection movement.
-It also names Pokemon among the supported TCGs.
+The page says users can manage, track, and value raw, graded, and sealed cards, search and add products from a 200,000-plus product catalog, track market trends, and understand collection movement.
+Pokemon is included among the supported TCGs.

 That makes Collectr a better answer for "how do I track my collection over time?" than for "what is the fastest single-card lookup?"
 A collector with sealed products, slabs, raw singles, and multiple TCGs may care more about portfolio organization than scanner speed.

-The caveat is feature access.
+Feature access is the check here.
 The listing describes unlimited card scanning, exclusive filters, data exports, and social custom backgrounds as additional features requiring in-app purchase.
-If the job is a large scanning project, check the current app limits before committing your whole workflow.
+If the job is a large scanning project, check current limits before committing your whole workflow.

 Use Collectr when the collection is already bigger than one binder and you need a portfolio layer.
 Keep the same discipline: verify exact card identity before you let scanned data become the system of record.